-Note You must complete the K-12 Education Expense Credit Worksheet on the back of Schedule ICR before completing this
+Note You must complete the K-12 Education Expense Credit Worksheet on the back of Schedule ICR before completing this section.

-Line 7a - Enter the total amount of K-12 education expenses from Line 13 of the worksheet on the back of Schedule ICR.
+Line 7a - Enter the total amount of K-12 education expenses from Line 11 of the worksheet on the back of Schedule ICR.

-Line 7c through 8 - Follow the instructions on the form.
+Lines 7c through 8 - Follow the instructions on the form.